KyoChigo/Geo-nu_Simulation/READEME.md

 All original contributions are clearly marked in code headers.
 Modified and adapted files are appropriately annotated.
 External figures or methods are cited in the documentation as needed.

+> For detailed file authorship and modification status, see `Docs/GEONU_File_Classification.xlsx`.

 ## License

-This project is distributed under the [insert license name, e.g., MIT License / GPL v3 / etc.].
+This project is distributed under the MIT License.
 See `LICENSE` for full terms.

 ## Citation

-If you use any part of this software (either original or modified) in your publication, please cite the following reference:
+If you use any result based on this software (either original GEONU or this one) in your publication, please cite the following reference:

 > [A Reference Model for the Geoneutrino Signal from the Lithosphere and Upper Mantle](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019JB018433).